neurolib-dev/neurolib/CONTRIBUTING.md

 We like that!
 We recommend using black directly in your IDE, for example in [VSCode](https://marcobelo.medium.com/setting-up-python-black-on-visual-studio-code-5318eba4cd00).

+### Commenting Code

+We are using the [sphinx format](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) for commenting code.
+Comments are incredibly important to us since `neurolib` is supposed to be a library of user-facing code.
+It's encouraged to read the code, change it and build something on top of it.
+Our users are coders.
+Please write as many comments as you can, including a description of each function and method and its arguments but also single-line comments for the code itself.

 ## Implementing a neural mass model

-You are very welcome to implement your favorite neural mass model and contribute it to neurolib.
+You are very welcome to implement your favorite neural mass model and contribute it to `neurolib`.

 * The easiest way of implementing a model is to copy a model directory and adapt the relevant parts of it to your own model.
 Please have a look of how other models are implemented.
 We recommend having a look at the `HopfModel` which is a fairly simple model.
 * All models inherit from the `Model` base class which can be found in `neurolib/models/model.py`.